Quantum groups of Borcherds-Cartan type and Khovanov-Lauda-Rouquier algebras: Quantum groups of Borcherds-Cartan type

-Let $(I,H)$ be a quiver with vertices set $I$ and arrows set $H$.
-For each $h\in H$, let $h'$ and $h''$ be the origin and the target vertices of $h$, respectively.
-We allow $h'$ and $h''$ to be equal.
+We briefly review the geometric construction for $U^-$ given in \cite{Bozec2014b, LL09, Lus93}.
+Let $(I,H)$ be a quiver, possibly with loops, where $I$ denote the set of vertices and $H$ the set of arrows.
+For each $h\in H$, let $h'$ and $h''$ denote its source and the target, respectively.
 Define